Tuesday, December 30, 2008

 “He’s a c***,” says Mudmowth as a mischievous grin creeps across his face, before breaking into a laugh.
 He’s referring to friend, producer and Associated Minds label-mate Metabeats.
 While some might be offended, Mudmowth’s jovial jibes will come as no surprise to Metabeats who earlier in the week predicted this is exactly how Mudmowth would describe him.

-working together a few years later.
+This banter is indicative of a pair of artists who are totally in tune with each other.
+They met in Cardiff at the long running club night Higher Learning, six years ago and started working together a few years later.
 Having teamed up on Metabeats’ Metaphysical album and Mudmowth’s up-and-coming debut album, they found their working styles mashed so well it warranted its own project.
 As a result they are presently working on Sledgehammer Kisses a six track collaborative EP, due to be released in early 2009.However it wasn’t until much later that the pair started working together through mutual friends.

 Needless to say having worked on many projects together they had quite a bit to say about each other.